xpepermint/approvedjs/README.md

 ##### squish

-> Returns whitespace on both ends of the string and changes remaining consecutive whitespace groups into one space each.
+> Removes white-spaces on both ends of the string and changes remaining consecutive whitespace groups into one space each.

 ##### toLowerCase